jxsonl2/jason-lee-sph/README.md

 Using a programming language of your choice, implement a long-running process that:
 • DONE - Accepts a csv file containing a list of up to 1000 urls with names at startup. - csv format must have no space between columns
 • Cron - The process should pull all these urls every 10 minutes to check their HTTP status.
-• The process should also bind a local port, to provide a summary of monitoring status in the past hour in any suitable format.
+• ?
+The process should also bind a local port, to provide a summary of monitoring status in the past hour in any suitable format.
-• Containerise the application - check python --version A sample of the CV file might include:
+• DONE* - Containerise the application - check python --version - * to do : crontab, check docker run keeps running.

+A sample of the CV file might include:

 Deployment Task